GENyO-BioInformatics/Covid19_Seasonality/README.md

 ### Apply models and results

-* The file GAM_Function.R cotains the neccessary functions to apply the GAM models.
+* The file GAM_Function.R contains the neccessary functions to apply the GAM models.

 * The files Spain_models.R, Europe_models.R and Italy_models.R apply the GAM models to the processed data and obtains the tables included in the study.